0xDagal/DomainInvestigation/README.md

 # DomainInvestigation
-A simple script to investigate
+A simple script to investigate a domain